 NSW Police officersShow more

-Generally, a sworn Police Officer’s occupation is considered riskier than other occupations, which may make it harder for these members to obtain life insurance outside the fund.
-Aware Super has therefore elected to apply a ‘dangerous occupation exception’ for eligible sworn NSW Police Officers and provides them with automatic insurance cover even if they are under age 25 or have an account balance under $6,000.
+Generally, a police officer’s occupation is considered riskier than other occupations, which may make it harder for these members to obtain life insurance outside the fund.
+Aware Super has therefore elected to apply a ‘dangerous occupation exception’ for eligible NSW Police employees and provides them with automatic insurance cover even if they are under age 25 or have an account balance under $6,000.

 NSW Ambulance officersShow more

-Aware Super recognises an ambulance officer’s occupation is considered riskier than other occupations and has elected to apply a ‘dangerous occupation exception’ for certain NSW Ambulance Officers.
+Aware Super recognises an ambulance officer’s occupation is considered riskier than other occupations and has elected to apply a ‘dangerous occupation exception’ for eligible NSW Ambulance employee members.
 Eligible members receive automatic insurance cover even if they are under age 25 or have an account balance under $6,000.